Recipes

 Tyrolean superfood: Graukäse and goat's cheese

-Graukäse is to the Tyrolean what Parmigiano is to the Italian and Camembert is to the French.
-With the subtle difference that this speciality is almost completely unknown outside of Tyrol.
+Graukäse is to the Tyroleans what Parmigiano is to the Italians and Camembert is to the French.
+With the subtle difference that this speciality is almost completely unknown outside Tyrol.

-"Superfood" is currently on everyone's lips.
+‘Superfood’ is a buzzword we hear everywhere these days.
 The term describes foods that have a positive effect on health.
-Chia seeds and goji berries from the tropics are being shipped in, while there are many products on our doorstep that are just as healthy.
-One of these wallflowers is grey cheese: a particularly lean and very tasty sour milk cheese.
-It is loved by the Tyroleans but ignored by the rest of the world.
+Chia seeds and goji berries from the tropics are flown half way around the world, yet there are many products right here on our doorstep that are just as healthy.
+One of these is ‘Graukäse’ (literally: ‘grey cheese’), a low-fat and very tasty sour milk cheese.
+Despite its somewhat unappetising name, it is loved here in Tyrol and deserves to be much better known elsewhere.

 "If you like strong cheese but don't want to eat a lot of fat, then grey cheese is ideal," says Stefan Kranebitter.
-The cheese sommelier sells cheese specialities in the Innsbruck market hall.
-The Tyrolean delicacy has only one per cent fat, but one bite is enough to cover a large part of your daily protein requirement.
-Grey cheese is also lactose-free, which makes it interesting for people with intolerances.
+The cheese sommelier sells cheese specialities in the Innsbruck Market Hall.
+This Tyrolean delicacy has only one per cent fat, but one bite is enough to cover a large part of your daily protein requirement.
+Grey cheese is also lactose-free, which makes it attractive for people with intolerances.

-In this country, grey cheese has been part of rural cuisine for centuries.
+In Tyrol, grey cheese has been part of rural cuisine for centuries.
 It was created out of necessity.
 On farms, milk has always been skimmed to make butter.
 Most of the butter was sold, leaving behind the skimmed milk.
 This was left to sour, then heated, salted and pressed into wooden moulds.
-The mixture was allowed to mature for another two to three weeks and voilà: The grey cheese was ready.
+The mixture was allowed to mature for another two to three weeks and voilà - you have grey cheese.

-Tyrolean grey cheese is made from lean cow's milk from silage-free feeding.
-It is not coagulated with rennet, but with lactic acid bacteria.
-Grey cheese used to be a poor man's food, as skimmed milk was available in abundance.
-Today, Tyrolean grey cheese is considered a delicacy and its name is protected.
+Tyrolean grey cheese is made from lean milk given by cows reared on silage-free feed.
+It is coagulated not with rennet, like most cheeses, but instead with lactic acid bacteria.
+Grey cheese used to be a poor man's food - the skimmed milk used to make it was available in abundance.
+Today, Tyrolean grey cheese is considered a delicacy and its name is protected by law.

 An inconspicuous delicacy

-"Visitors from out of town sometimes ask me whether this is cheese at all," smiles Stefan Kranebitter.
-The appearance of this delicacy is somewhat special.
-When young, grey cheese is crumbly and crumbly, but as it matures, the consistency changes.
+"Visitors from out of town sometimes ask me whether this is cheese at all," says Stefan Kranebitter with a wry smile.
+The appearance of this delicacy is, you could say, somewhat unusual.
+Shortly after it is made, grey cheese has a crumbly appearance.
+As it matures, however, the consistency becomes smoother and darker.
 From the outside in, a greyish layer forms, which gives the cheese its name.
-While many Tyroleans love "their" cheese dearly, many newcomers first have to get to grips with the flavour.
+While many Tyroleans love this cheese dearly, it has an uncommon taste which many newcomers first have to get to grips before they can start to truly enjoy it.

-"It depends very much on the degree of ripeness.
-Young grey cheese is mild and tastes good to many people.
-Really old, greasy grey cheese is more for connoisseurs.
-But it is definitely a cheese for everyone and I also sell it to an international audience," says the cheese sommelier.
-The cellar-matured, blue-moulded variety, which is produced in the Zillertal, is considered to be particularly intense.
+"It depends very much on how long the cheese has been left to mature.
+Immature grey cheese is mild and tastes good to many people.
+Really old, greasy grey cheese is a more acquired taste.
+But it is definitely a cheese for everyone and I sell it to people from all over the world," says the cheese sommelier.
+The cellar-matured, blue-moulded variety, which is produced in the Zillertal Valley, is considered particularly intense.

 Zieger: Parmesan was yesterday

-On cheese spaetzle, dumplings or for soups and sauces, the hard cheese is a real poem.
+On cheese spaetzle, dumplings or for soups and sauces, this hard and tangy cheese is ideal.
 However, the odour is so intense that it must always be stored well packaged.
-Zieger has almost no liquid content and can be kept for half an eternity.
-"Incidentally, this cheese has nothing to do with goats, even if the name suggests it," says Stefan Kranebitter.
+Zieger has almost no liquid content and can therefore be kept for a long time.

 More about grey cheese